oliverius/logo/docs/part12.md

 TEST expression "2 * 10 + 50 - 70 / 7": FAILED with value 20
 ```

 It looks like if the first operation is a multiplication or division we stop reading tokens.
-Probably it has to do with us removing two `getNextToken()` that were causing us problem, so probably that fix didn't work in all cases.
+Probably it has to do with us removing two `getNextToken()` that were causing us problems, so probably that fix didn't work in all cases.
 After looking at the issues, the problem is that I forgot to put a `getNextToken()` in `getExpression_Multiplication()`, so the the whole method is now (with the `NEW` comment to the one I've added):

 ```javascript
 getExpression_MultiplicationOrDivision(result) {